bwvdnbro/python_finite_volume_solver/README.md

     by Kenneth Wood.
   - `example_solutions`: Example solutions for the practical exercise.
 These are only intended as a guidance; you should definitely try to write your own!
+  - `Riemann_problem.pdf`: A 59 slide document laying out the detailed solution to the general Riemann problem.